 Bruce is capable of dealing with a wide range of client issues and goals, but whether or not he can proceed with therapy will depend on the initial meeting and a careful assessment as to whether a particular client's needs lie within his areas of expertise.
 Over the past fifteen years Bruce has developed a number of special interests and gathered experience in many different issues, including stress, relationships, anxiety, depression, trauma, abuse, sexual orientation and gender, school and work challenges, grief and loss, life planning, men's programming, internalized oppression and others.
 For a more complete discussion of his areas of particular strength and experience, click here.

 Bruce is also an author of a series of easy-to-read psychology books designed to streamline the counselling process.
 The first one in his Helping People Change Series is entitled Taken In: Why We Internalize the Wrong Things and is available from Amazon.com and Amazon.ca and other Amazon world sites (searchable under the author name Bruce McGregor Small).
-He is currently working on a second book entitled Crashing In: Why Relationships are Full of Surprises, which will be available later in 2015 through the same sources.
+He is currently working on a second book entitled Crashing In: Why Relationships are Full of Surprises.
 The subject of internalization is also presented in an April 2015 podcast interview done with Andrew McGregor of The Hermit's Lamp.
 Bruce is also an accomplished speaker and can address your group meeting or conference on many interesting topics (check out Speaker's Challenge.)

 Video samples of Bruce's thinking and teaching about people and psychotherapy can be found on his YouTube channel Bruce Small Therapist.
 Bruce Small Therapist can also be found on Facebook, Google+, and Psychology Today.